etingof/snmpsim/docs/source/documentation/managing-simulation-data.rst

 Besides plain-text form, compressed *.snmprec.bz2* files are also supported.

-.. _datafile.py:
+.. _snmpsim-manage-records:

 Managing data files
 -------------------

-The *datafile.py* tool is designed to perform a few handy operations on the data files.
+The *snmpsim-manage-records* tool is designed to perform a few handy operations on the data files.

-If you possess *.snmpwalk* or *.sapwalk* snapshots and wish to convert them into Simulator's native *.snmprec* data file format (what can be required for using variation modules), run the *datafile.py* tool like this:
+If you possess *.snmpwalk* or *.sapwalk* snapshots and wish to convert them into Simulator's native *.snmprec* data file format (what can be required for using variation modules), run the *snmpsim-manage-records* tool like this:

 .. code-block:: bash

-    $ datafile.py --input-file=linux.snmpwalk --source-record-type=snmpwalk
+    $ snmpsim-manage-records --input-file=linux.snmpwalk \
+        --source-record-type=snmpwalk
     1.3.6.1.2.1.1.1.0|4|Linux cray 2.6.37.6-smp #2 SMP Sat Apr 9 23:39:07 CDT 2011 i686
     1.3.6.1.2.1.1.2.0|6|1.3.6.1.4.1.8072.3.2.10
     1.3.6.1.2.1.1.3.0|67|121722922